quantifiedketonian/quantifiedketonian.github.io/_drafts/2019-07-01-home-vs-lab-battle-royale.md

 As you might expect, since I had to ship them to a lab for processing, the two home-based tests took the longest time.

 1. RequestATest - This result was the quickest of the three.
 2. EverlyWell - This test had the least amount of updates on the shipping back.
 I didn't hear anything until it arrived at the lab (which took XXXX days).
-However, once I arrived it was processed in less than 24 hours.
+However, once its arrived it was processed in less than 24 hours.
 3. LetsGetChecked - This test was the slowest.
 It arrived at the lab very quickly, but I didn't hear anything until almost ten days later after I sent an email asking where my result was.
 At that point, I received a phone call from a nurse within a few hours and was given an explanation about my result.

 # The Outcome